Brexit and Eurostar services

 Will there be changes to Eurostar’s service after Brexit?

-We expect to maintain services on the existing basis, timetable and terms and conditions following Brexit.
-We are working closely with our station partners, Governments and border authorities on both sides of the Channel to ensure that robust plans are in place for us to continue to operate in either a deal or 'no-deal' scenario.
+Following the withdrawal agreement agreed between the UK and EU, Eurostar services will continueon the existing basis, timetable and terms and conditions following Brexit on 31st January.
+We are working closely with our station partners, Governments and border authorities on both sides of the Channel to ensure that robust plans are in place for us to continue to operate in either a deal or 'no-deal' scenario after the transition period.

 Will I need a visa to travel between the UK and the EU after Brexit?